Liked this post? Why not share it?

 - Adults – 2-5 drops per 1 teaspoon of carrier oil

 So for my 2-year-old, I like to put 1 drop of essential oil into my palm and add olive oil.
 I then mix the products in between my palms and then rub them on his tiny feet.

 I like to use this method more for myself, whenever I have a congested nose.
 I put 2 drops of Peppermint essential oil in my hands and then start the inhalation.

 If using this method around your kids, it is probably best to add 1 drop on a cotton pad and let them feel the scent.

 6 Must-have essential oils for babies & toddlers

 Here’s a list of 6 of my favorite essential oil-based products to use around my toddler.
-In my opinion, these are must-haves and all cool mommies should have them in their sleeves.
+In my opinion, these are must-haves and all cool mommies should have them on their sleeves.

-I recommend using them in a vaporizer (exception of Correct X) either on their own or in a combination of 2 or 3.
+I recommend using them in a diffuser (except for Correct X) either on their own or in a combination of 2 or 3.